 Unfortunately, this scent will wear off after an hour or so.
 If you’re the type who likes to wear colognes or body spray, you don’t have to worry about scents clashing.

 In terms of value, you can buy an Honest Amish for about half the price of other popular brands in the market.

-To give you an example, the Level Rose beard oil will cost you around $14 per ounce while a bottle of Honest Amish will only cost a little under $7 per ounce.
+To give you an example, the Level Rose beard oil will cost you around $14 per ounce, while a bottle of Honest Amish will only require a little under $7 per ounce.

-- Mild scent that wears off in an hour – does not clash with cologne or body spray.
+- A mild scent that wears off in an hour – does not clash with cologne or body spray.